sajjadisr/koor/NESHAN_MAPS_SETUP.md

 # Neshan Maps Integration Setup

-This guide will help you integrate Neshan Maps into your project.
+This guide will help you integrate Neshan Maps into your Kooreh project.
 Neshan is an Iranian mapping platform that provides detailed maps of Iran and surrounding regions.

 ## Quick Start